doapp-ryanp/serverless-plugin-browserify/README.md

 ## FAQ

+- **Should I use Webpack instead of this plugin?** I prefer Browserify over [webpack](https://webpack.github.io/) because I have found it supports more modules, optimizes better, and requires less configuration.
 - **Why is UglifyJS not built-in?** No ES6 support.
 [Issue](https://github.com/mishoo/UglifyJS2/issues/448) been open since 2014.
 - **My code is not bundling correctly** The bundled code is always stored in a tmp dir on your computer.
 Set `SLS_DEBUG=true` then re-run your command to output the directory.
 Fish Shell ex: `env SLS_DEBUG=true sls browserify`